 The fly has red eyes and a shiny blue-green body.
 It looks similar to Australian blowflies.

 The flies lay eggs on the edge of open wounds from scratches, injury, branding, dehorning or castration.

 Maggots hatch and feed on the underlying flesh, causing extensive tissue damage.
 Left untreated, animals can die from infection and loss of tissue fluid.

-Read about how to identify and report screw-worm fly at the Animal Health Australia website.
+To read about how to identify and report screw-worm fly, go to the Animal Health Australia website.